Frequently Asked Questions

 A completely self-contained executable is very unlikely for now.
 The EW code is fairly small, but embedding enough of the required JRE to function would bloat an executable considerably, even with wrapper technology.
-We may revisit this topic if/when the JRE is split into more modular pieces.
+We will revisit this topic now that the JRE is split into more modular pieces, once time and resources permit.
 (The linked articles are by the Java Chief Architect at Oracle.)

 Common Issues, Known Problems, Other Questions